 Where restricted funds comprise of donations received from many donors, it may be impracticable to contact them all individually to ask permission to use the funds differently.
 If trustees consider it appropriate in the circumstances, they may consider using their normal methods of communication with donors such as bulletins, newsletters or their website to inform those donors that they are proposing an alternative use for those funds and, providing there are no objections raised within a set period of time, then the Trustees can document the decision to change the use of these funds.

-If a charity holds a significant restricted fund created by a single donation and no approval/communication has been received by the original donor or funder to change its use, then the charity should not utilise funds for any other purpose other than those restrictions in place when the original donation was received.
+If a charity holds a significantly restricted fund created by a single donation and no approval/communication has been received by the original donor or funder to change its use, then the charity should not utilise funds for any other purpose other than those restrictions in place when the original donation was received.

 A word of caution though, where staff are directly funded for projects and funders have confirmed that they will continue to provide this income to your charity, then these staff members should not be included within the ‘furloughed employee’ selection.
 Effectively, as you are receiving the funding covering these wages and salaries then, providing the employee is capable of completing their duties, their employment should continue as normal.

-The Charity Commission and OSCR advise that all charities have a defined reserves policy which identifies funds that can be freely spent by a charity on any of its charitable purposes.
+The Charity Commission and OSCR advise that all charities have a defined reserves policy that identifies funds that can be freely spent by a charity on any of its charitable purposes.
 The reserves policy is normally determined by the Trustees as a monetary value equivalent to x number of months of current operating expenditure.

 Under normal circumstances, Trustees would look to maintain a healthy level of reserves in line with their policy to effectively help them through any loss of funding streams or ‘for a rainy day’.
 Charities now find themselves in an unprecedented situation whereby Trustees need to do their best for their charity.
 Trustees must have the confidence to utilise these reserves, where necessary, by firstly appraising the current financial situation of the charity, assessing the short to medium term needs and then acting accordingly.
 These funds should be expended on helping your charity to continue to deliver its services and support your beneficiaries.
 Crucially, Trustees will need to consider any original plans which those reserves had been budgeted for, as it may no longer be possible to deliver those plans on the timescales initially considered.